SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 * :ref:`Phase polarities <scolv-sec-polarities>`.

 Press :kbd:`ESC` to leave the picking menu.
-To send all picks to the main scolv window click on the red `Apply` button or press :kbd:`F5`.
+To send all picks to the main scolv window click on the green `Apply all` button or press :kbd:`F5`.
 The picks will be used immediately for :ref:`relocating <scolv-sec-relocating>`.

 .. warning::